Man Working Out Costs Using Calculator

 1. Traditional burial

-According to the Cost of Dying Report, the average cost of a traditional burial in the UK currently stands at £5,198 *.
+According to the Cost of Dying Report, the average cost of a traditional burial in the UK in 2024 was £5,198 *.
 Although, the price of a traditional burial tends to differ between regions.

 A traditional burial typically includes services such as: embalming, viewing or visitation, a ceremony at a place of worship or funeral home, transportation of the body, a casket and burial.